-- ✓ Applicant must be at least 18 years of age - ✓ Applicant must possess a high school diploma or equivalent - ✓ Applicant must possess a current American Heart Association Healthcare Provider card prior to the first day of class - ✓ Oregon EMT license - ✓ Applicant must possess health insurance - ✓ Applicant must complete a background check to include drug screen - ✓ Applicant must provide proof of required immunizations and/or titer - ✓ Specific prerequisites may apply depending on the program selected - ✓ Applicant must complete required TB testing prior to attending clinical or field internship rotations
+- 1. Applicant must be at least 18 years of age - 2.
+Applicant must possess a high school diploma or equivalent

+- 3. Applicant must possess a current American Heart Association Healthcare Provider card, or equivalent, prior to the first day of class.
+Equivalency will be determined by the Program Director or Dean - 4.
+Oregon EMT license prior to the first day of class - 5.
+Applicant must possess health insurance - 6.
+Applicant must complete a background check to include drug screen - 7.
+Applicant must provide proof of required immunizations and/or titer - 1.
+COVID full vaccination is required (number of doses dependent on the vaccine brand).
+Exemptions are not permitted.
+Boosters may be required by state or local health authorities or clinical or field internship sites. - 8.
+Specific prerequisites may apply depending on the program selected - 9.
+Applicant must complete required TB testing prior to attending clinical or field internship rotations - 10.NOTE: all prerequisites are required to be completed prior to the first day of the program.